JimmyHas/data-analysis-agent/README.md

 - Modular, agent-based architecture
 - Google BigQuery integration for scalable analytics
+- Natural-language to SQL for general database questions
+- Schema & metadata Q&A (tables, columns, relationships, definitions)
-- Data segmentation and trend analysis
+- Data segmentation and trend/seasonality analysis
 - In-memory chat history for context-aware CLI sessions
 - Easily extensible for new data sources or logic